srp33/PAE/README.md

 # Demo

+1. Download "Vagrantfile" from this repository to your local computer.

+2. Open a command prompt / terminal window on the computer and navigate to the directory where "Vagrantfile" is stored.

-Execute these steps at the command line.
+3. Execute the following steps at the command line.

 ```
 vagrant up # Start the virtual machine via Vagrant